paulregnault/mini-minipic/README.md

 - When it's done, you should focus on optimization;
 - You should use [Kokkos-tools](https://github.com/kokkos/kokkos-tools) to create regions and breakdown the time spent in the solver;
 - [Nsight Systems](https://docs.nvidia.com/nsight-systems/UserGuide/index.html) may be useful to visualize the regions;
-- [Nsight Compute](https://docs.nvidia.com/nsight-compute/NsightCompute/index.html) may be useful to analyze a specific region.
+- [Nsight Compute](https://docs.nvidia.com/nsight-compute/NsightCompute/index.html) may be useful to analyze a specific kernel;
 - You should identify a bottleneck, try optimization strategies, and measure the gain, rinse and repeat (APOD method: Assess, Parallelize, Optimize, and Deploy).

 </details>